 This is one of the oldest video game series around, as it was started by Bruce Artwick in 1976 through a series of articles that was expanded and developed into a simple program meant to help pilots train themselves to fly virtually, and for the everyman to enjoy in their free time.
 This is the longest-running video game series of all time, but what does it exactly take to achieve such success?
 Well, that’s why we’re here!
 We’re going to delve into some Microsoft Flight Simulator statistics and facts.
-This way, we’re going to see how the series has performed since the prototype was released and how it fairs in the modern age of gaming, where simple game concepts tend to fall between big releases and risk falling into irrelevance.
-Speaking of gaming, if you want to learn more about video game industry revenue, look no further! (actually, look backward, at those blue letters)
+To get a grasp of its enduring success, we have to explore Microsoft Flight Simulator sales.
+If you want to learn more about video game industry revenue, look no further! (actually, look backward, at those blue letters)

 Microsoft Flight Simulator key stats

-We all know that this series has been around for a very long time, and we’re going to try to condense everything we have about the series in this single section, from total money generated to total copies sold, as well as anything else we might be able to find on the topic.
+We all know that this series has been around for a very long time, and we’re going to try to condense everything we have about the series in this single section, from total money generated to MSFS sales, as well as anything else we might be able to find on the topic.

-The Microsoft Flight Simulator series has sold over 22.2 million units across the entire series.
+The Microsoft Flight Simulator sales total over 22.2 million units for the entire series.

 (Source: VG Chartz)